-A referendum can be called by a number of different bodies such as parliament or a local council.
-In the past referendums have been called to find out if the public wish to enter the European Community or change the voting system.
+A referendum can be called by a number of different bodies, such as parliament or a local council.
+In the past, referendums have been called to find out if the public wish to enter the European Community or to change the voting system.

-The minimum number of signatures (equivalent to 5% of the authority’s local government electorate) is 4113.
+The minimum number of signatures (equivalent to 5 per cent of the authority’s local government electorate) is 3,929.

-The above number will apply to any petition submitted to Chesterfield Borough Council from now until the 31 March 2014.
+This number will apply to any petition submitted to Chesterfield Borough Council from now until 31 March 2016.